 PROFESSIONAL SERVICE and PUBLIC ENGAGMENT

 Organizer and moderator.
 “Savannah Classical Academy Symposium on African American History and Liberal Education.”
 Savannah Classical Academy, Savannah, Georgia.
-Participants: Otis Johnson (Savannah State University, formerly Mayor of Savannah), Patrice Rankine (University of Richmond), Michele Ronnick (Wayne State University).
-February 16, 2018.
-Scheduled.
+Participants: Michael Benjamin (Georgia Southern University), Patrice Rankine (University of Richmond), Michele Ronnick (Wayne State University).
+February 16–17, 2018.

 Church history lecture series.
 8 lectures.
 St. Mary Magdalene Orthodox Church, Rincon, Georgia.
 September 2013–May 2014.

 Twelfth Night.
 Sir Toby Belch.
 Savannah Shakes: Kennedy Fine Arts Building, Savannah State University, Savannah, GA.
 June 22–July 1, 2018.
 6 shows.